-Since 1 and 3 result in the release of carbon dioxide derived from biogenic carbon in the waste, these should both be excluded from the calculation.
-Therefore, the focus of this calculation is the methane which is released to atmosphere.
+Since 1 and 3 result in the release of carbon dioxide derived from biogenic carbon in the waste, these can both be excluded from the assessment of carbon emissions associated with the operation of the ERF.
+Therefore, the focus of the calculations are based around the methane which is released to atmosphere.
 This is calculated as follows:

 - 1. The biogenic carbon in the waste comes from the waste composition, discussed in Section 3.1.1 above. - 2.
 50% of the degraded biogenic carbon is released and converted into LFG.
-The released carbon is known as the degradable decomposable organic carbon (DDOC) content.

-- a.
-This assumes a sequestration rate of 50%, which is considered to be a conservative assumption and is in accordance with DEFRAs 'Energy from Waste - A Guide to the Debate' (2014). - b.
+The released carbon is known as the degradable decomposable organic carbon (DDOC) content. - a.
+This assumes a sequestration rate of 50%, which is considered to be a conservative assumption and is in accordance with DEFRAs 'Energy from Waste A Guide to the Debate' (2014). - b.
 There is considerable uncertainty in literature surrounding the amount of biogenic carbon that is sequestered in landfill.
 The high sequestration used in this assessment (i.e. 50%), combined with the use of high landfill gas capture rates (assumed 68% capture) is considered to be conservative.
-Therefore, it is not considered appropriate to give additional credit for sequestered carbon as this would result in an overly conservative assessment. - 3.
-LFG is made up of 57% methane and 43% carbon dioxide, based on a detailed report carried out by Golder Associates for DEFRA. - 4.
+Therefore, it is not considered appropriate to give additional credit for sequestered carbon as this would result in an overly conservative assessment.

+- 3. LFG is made up of 57% methane and 43% carbon dioxide, based on a detailed report carried out by Golder Associates for DEFRA3. - 4.
 Based on the same report, the analysis assumes 68% of the LFG is captured and that 10% of the remaining 32% is oxidised to carbon dioxide as it passes through the landfill cover layer.
 The unoxidized LFG is then released to atmosphere. - 5.
 Based on the same guidance, 90.9% of the captured LFG is used in gas engines to generate electricity, although 1.5% of this captured LFG passes through uncombusted and is released to atmosphere.
 The remainder is combusted in a flare.
 We have assumed that the flares fully combust the methane.

-Table 7 outlines the LFG assumptions and Table 8 shows the equivalent carbon emissions associated with landfill.
+Table 7 identifies assumptions relating to LFG, and Table 8 identifies the equivalent carbon emissions associated with landfill.